 2. Provide value.

 This is what content marketing is all about.
+Provide value to your audience first, then ask for a sale later.

 My first site, which I built in 2002, went directly for the sale.
 It worked in 2002, but even this business textbook knew back then that wasn’t enough.